Music Technology is one of the few subjects that fuse art and technology to both inspire and inform its students.

 Information & support

 We ask for £50 at the start of each year to pay for studio equipment and new additions as required.
-This also pays for professional musicians to record your coursework at the highest level.
+This also pays for professional musicians to enable you to record your coursework at the highest level.
 As a result, musical standards are high.

 You may also have to pay for a number of other things to support your study like headphones and USB memory sticks.